rachitdani/PWSkills-DataScience-Assignments/README.md

 ## Contribution

-I would not be accepting contibution for this repository as it contains my personal solutions .
+I will not be accepting any contibutions for this repository as it contains my personal solutions .
 However, if you have any suggestions or improvements related to the code or solution, you can open an issue in the repository, and I will review it.